bsobhani/fft_mp/README.md

 # fft
-A C implementation of the Cooley-Tukey FFT.
+A C implementation of the Cooley-Tukey FFT, with OpenMP support.

 Usage:
 1) Include fft.c in your project.